Botox in Newport Beach and Beverly Hills

 How often can I receive Botox injections?

-Two to three yearly treatment are typically needed in order to maintain the effects of Botox.
+Two-to-three yearly treatments are typically needed in order to maintain the effects of Botox.
 Botox has been safely used around the world for more than twenty years and treatment may be repeated indefinitely.

 Can Botox be used as a replacement for surgery?

 Botox does not provide permanent results and, as such, is not a replacement for surgery.
 However, Botox can provide a good alternative to surgery and can be used repeatedly.
-Botox is also a good way to preview the results of more permanent procedures like facelift, eyelid lift, forehead lift, laser resurfacing, chemical peel and dermabrasion before committing to them.
+Botox is also a good way to preview the results of more permanent procedures like Newport Beach facelifts, eyelid lift, forehead lift, laser resurfacing, chemical peel and dermabrasion before committing to them.

 What risks are associated with Botox?